otto-de/api-guidelines/topics/restful.md

 - `X-RateLimit-Remaining`: The number of requests allowed in the current window.
 - `X-RateLimit-Reset`: The relative time in seconds when the rate limit window will be reset. **Beware** that this is different to Github and Twitter’s usage of a header with the same name which is using UTC epoch seconds instead.

 The reason to allow both approaches is that APIs can have different needs.
 Retry-After is often sufficient for general load handling and request throttling scenarios and notably, does not strictly require the concept of a calling entity such as a tenant or named account.
 In turn this allows resource owners to minimise the amount of state they have to carry with respect to client requests.
-The 'X-RateLimit' headers are suitable for scenarios where clients are associated with pre-existing account or tenancy structures.
-'X-RateLimit' headers are generally returned on every request and not just on a 429, which implies the service implementing the API is carrying sufficient state to track the number of requests made within a given window for each named entity.
+The 'X-RateLimit' headers are suitable for scenarios where clients are associated with pre-existing account or tenancy structures. `X-RateLimit` headers are generally returned on every request and not just on a 429, which implies the service implementing the API is carrying sufficient state to track the number of requests made within a given window for each named entity.

 ## Common Headers